aimms/how-to/Articles/563/563-functional-geolocation-abstractapi.rst

 ----------------------

 `AIMMS Community license <https://www.aimms.com/platform/aimms-community-edition/>`_ is sufficient for working with this example.
-However, you will need API key, to receive an free API key to test, please access `ipTwist setttings <https://iptwist.com/settings>`_ and sign up.
+However, you will need API key, to receive an free API key to test, please access `abstractapi <https://app.abstractapi.com/api/ip-geolocation/tester>`_ and sign up.

 .. spelling:word-list::